Gouravmoy/eleanor/_posts/2021-06-28-hikari-connection-pooling-in-springboot.md

 com.zaxxer.hikari.HikariConfig:validationTimeout...............5000
 ```

+To get more detailed list of configurations, please check the official page - https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby

 # Global Connection timeout flow

-Global Connection time out is considered as the amount of time after which all the connections in the pool, irrespective of the connection being active or idle or waiting are terminated
+Global Connection time out is considered as the amount of time after which all the connections in the pool are terminated.
+An in-use connection will never be terminated, only when it is closed will it then be removed

 This value is set in the parameter - `maxConTime` .